FOGProject/fog-docs/docs/management/web-management/storage-node-management.md

 >[!note]
 >You **can** have many storage nodes in a storage group.
 You **can** have one master storage node in a storage group.
 You **can not** have more than one master storage node in a storage group.
 You **must have** one master storage node for replication to take place to other nodes in the group. **If** a master storage node is set, all captures **first** go to the master storage node of the storage group the image is assigned to; and are **then** replicated to other storage nodes.

+## Including multiple PXE / TFTP servers

+-   A traditional Master Storage Node, [as described above](https://wiki.fogproject.org/wiki/index.php?title=Managing_FOG#Adding_a_Storage_Node) only provides File Storage redundancy.
+While this can help increase multicast throughput on a single network, all the machines under FOG management must be within the same subnet/VLAN so that DHCP broadcast requests can be directed to the Main server. (see note below)

+>[!note]
+>depending on the network, it may be possible to configure [http://en.wikipedia.org/wiki/UDP_Helper_Address iphelper] to forward packets to the Main FOG server

+-   The following instructions are intended to help configure additional Storage Nodes to operate independently on separate networks, while still syncing with and taking commands from a single Main FOG server.

+-   Click here for instructions on setting up [multiple PXE / TFTP servers](https://wiki.fogproject.org/wiki/index.php?title=Multiple_TFTP_servers "Multiple TFTP servers")